 - Made with a few staple ingredients

-- The perfect side dish to almost any meal
+- The perfect side dish or appetizer to almost any meal

-I love how you can make cheesy garlic bread with just a few ingredients – and ingredients that you probably already have in the kitchen!
+I love how you can make this cheese garlic bread recipe with just a few ingredients – and you probably already have them in your kitchen!

-- One loaf of French bread (you can follow my easy homemade French bread recipe or buy a loaf from the grocery store).
+- One loaf of French bread (you can follow my easy Homemade French Bread recipe or buy a loaf from the grocery store).
+Sourdough or other sliced bread works too, but French bread will give you the traditional size and taste.

 Note that there’s no mayo or cream cheese in this recipe as some others may have.
 I assure you, this version doesn’t need either one!

-Step 2: Prepare your garlic butter by thoroughly mixing room temperature butter with minced garlic and salt in a small bowl.
+Step 3: Prepare your garlic butter by thoroughly mixing room-temperature butter with minced garlic and salt in a small bowl.
 Dried basil and/or oregano are good too, but optional.
-(Exact measurements are in the recipe card below.)

-Step 3: Cut the loaf of bread in half horizontally so that you have two, long, oblong loaves.
-Place each half on a baking sheet and generously smear the seasoned butter over both sides, making sure you get butter all the way to the edges.
+Step 4: Cut the loaf of bread in half horizontally so that you have two long, oblong loaves.
+Place each half on a foil lined baking sheet and generously smear the seasoned butter over both halves, making sure you get butter all the way to the edges.

-Step 5: Bake in an oven at 350F for 10 minutes.
-Then turn the temperature to “broil” and bake the bread for 2-5 minutes, or until the cheese is bubbly and golden.
+Step 7: Turn the oven to broil and place the bread under the broiler for 2-5 minutes, or until the cheese is bubbly and golden.
+Keep a close eye on it so that it doesn’t burn!

 - Once you turn the oven to broil, don’t leave the kitchen!
 Cheesy garlic bread can go from almost perfect to overdone in less than a minute!

-- If you want a main meal, Homemade Garlic Cheese Bread can easily be turned into French Bread Pizza.
+- If you want a main meal, this homemade garlic cheese bread recipe can easily be turned into French Bread Pizza.

 - Leftover garlic cheese bread can be reheated in a warm oven, or if you’re like my husband, eaten at room temperature!

-Combine room temperature butter (softened) with minced garlic and salt in a small bowl and mix very well.
-If you’d like, add dried basil and/or dried oregano.
+Combine room-temperature butter (softened) with minced garlic and salt in a small bowl and mix very well.
+If you’d like, add dried basil or dried oregano.
 I’ve included exact measurements and steps in the recipe card below.

-I like using a blend of cheeses, usually a combination of Monterey jack and cheddar.
-I’ve also made this using a Mexican blend, a jalapeno blend, just Monterey jack, and just cheddar – they’ve all been delicious!
+You can use just about any cheese for garlic bread.
+I like using a blend of cheeses, usually a combination of Monterey Jack and cheddar.
+I’ve also made this using a Mexican blend, a jalapeno blend, just Monterey Jack, and just cheddar – they’ve all been delicious!

 Yes!
-Whether your bread is a baguette, a French loaf, or an Italian loaf, they all make perfect cheesy garlic bread!
+Whether your bread is a baguette, a French loaf, an Italian loaf, or even if you decide to make garlic bread using sliced bread, they all work!

 To make garlic cheese toast, slice the loaf of bread like you would for sandwiches.
-Then follow the rest of the recipe as written.
+Then follow the rest of the recipe as written, topping each slice with butter and cheese before baking.
 If you do this, be sure to use leftover bread for garlic bread grilled cheese – yum!

 - Homemade Pizza Bagel Bites